-- Use of local available media channels and tools, local influencers and community networks. - Tailor communication approaches to address health facility, mosque to mosque and site-to-site vaccination. - Develop communication materials tailored to the local audience in consultation with the local leadership. - Engage influencers including religious leaders and local communities to support operational challenges and encourage the population to vaccinate their children against polio. - Maintain communication preparedness to implement H2H campaigns as soon as restrictions lifted.
+- Use of local available media channels and tools, local influencers and community networks. - Tailor communication approaches to address health facility, mosque to mosque and site-to-site vaccination. - Develop communication materials tailored to the local audience in consultation with the local leadership. - and local communities to support operational challenges and encourage the population to vaccinate their children against polio. - Maintain communication preparedness to implement H2H campaigns as soon as restrictions lifted.